USEPA/CompTox-ToxCast-tcpl/cran-comments.md

-This is a Major update for tcpl:
-* Incorporation of tcplLite into the package, a functionality that allows the user to work from local files formatted like invitrodb tables, rather than a MySQL database.

-This release makes Richard Judson the new maintainer of tcpl.
-Dayne Filer will need to approve the change <dayne.filer@gmail.com> .
+This is a bugfix to correct the Debian warnings for 2.0.0 submission.
+We believe the warnings were isolated to the vignette and have been updated to no longer write to the installation folder see: https://github.com/USEPA/CompTox-ToxCast-tcpl/commit/922ed9011f2c89dc5ee23bf25e43e662f3f448a0

 ## Test environments

 * local Windows 10 install, R 3.5.1
-* local RHEL 7.5 install, R 3.5.0

 ## R CMD check results